Rizzuto crime family: Events following Vito's death

 On March 1, 2016, 52-year-old Lorenzo "Skunk" Giordano, a Rizzuto lieutenant and confidant who had expressed wishes to become the next boss of the Rizzuto family, was shot to death in a Chomedey, Quebec parking lot, while he sat in the passenger side of a vehicle around 8.40am.
 In 2007 as part of operation 'Project Colisée' Giordano pleaded guilty to gangsterism, conspiracy and possession of the proceeds of crime.
 It is noted in 2009 Giordano was sentenced to 15 years imprisonment, later reduced to 10 years in prison, for participating in extortion, drug trafficking and other crimes.

-On May 27, 2016, 67-year old Rocco Sollecito was shot to death while driving his BMW 4x4 vehicle in Laval on St-Elzéar Blvd around 8.30am.
+On May 27, 2016, 67-year old Rocco Sollecito was shot to death while driving his BMW 4×4 vehicle in Laval on St-Elzéar Blvd around 8.30am.
 Sollecito was an underboss of the family and his death was believed to be part of a dismantling of the older generation of the family.
 In around November 2006, Sollecito was arrested as part of operation 'Project Colisee' on various charges including drug trafficking, bookmaking and operating illegal gambling dens.

 On June 2, 2016, semi-retired Rizzuto family member, 72-year old Angelo D'Onofrio, was shot several times at close range inside of Café Sinatra in Ahuntsic on Fleury Street by two men.

 On October 15, 2016, 65-year old Vincenzo Spagnolo, considered formerly as a mediator, messenger and advisor to Vito Rizzuto, was shot multiple times at his home in Vimont, Quebec, and pronounced dead around 5.30pm.
 Spagnolo was close to the Sicilian faction of the family following Rizzuto's death in 2013.

-On January 30, 2017, 39-year old Anastasios Leventis, a former computer technician and enforcer associated with the Rizzuto crime family, was shot to death in Toronto outside George Brown College around 2.45pm, two firearms and over a dozen shell casings were recovered close to the scene of the homicide.
-He pleaded guilty to conspiracy charges and marijuana-smuggling in 2009 as part of "Project Cancun" and was sentenced to 6-months in prison.
-A court document issued in 2009 considered Leventis the main marijuana supplier in the operation.
-In September 2020, his brother Mihale Leventis, pleaded guilty to importing 350 kilograms of marijuana between 2007 and 2009.